veritone/go-messaging-lib/README.md

 * Pub-Sub
 * Streaming

 Depending on the underlying eventing system, user should use the corresponding package to initialize the its client.
-The initial effort will only have Kafka support.
+The supported systems are Kafka and NSQ.

-## Goal
+## Goals

 * Offers simple setup and just work out of the box.
 * Provides consistent interfaces that should work for various eventing systems (Kafka, RabbitMQ, NSQ, etc.), thus preventing major breaking changes.